Almost simple linear graphs, homology cobordism and connected Heegaard Floer homology: Introduction

 \begin{theorem} Consider the following two families of Brieskorn spheres: Then their monotone subroots are shown in Figure~\ref{fig:monotoneyz}.
 Therefore, their connected Heegaard Floer homologies are given in Table~\ref{tab:chfl}. \end{theorem}

 Besides the family of Dai, Hom, Stoffregen, and Truong, our additional two families are the boundaries of almost simple linear graphs for odd values of $p$.
 When $p$ is even, by \cite{KS20}, we always have $d = -2\bar{\mu}$ where $d$ is the Ozsv\'ath-Szab\'o $d$-invariant \cite{OS03a} and $\bar{\mu}$ is the Neumann-Siebenmann $\bar{\mu}$-invariant \cite{N80} and \cite{S80}.
 This is also the case for involutive correction terms $\underline{d} = \overline{d}$, see \cite{DM17}.
-In this case, their monotone roots are only towers without leaves, so they do not provide valuable information for the homology cobordism group $\Theta^3_\Z$.
+In this case, their connected Heegaard Floer homologies are trivial, so they do not provide valuable information for the homology cobordism group $\Theta^3_\Z$.
 Hence, the interesting families of almost simple linear graphs arise only when $p$ is odd.

 For large values of $n$, the full graded roots of the Brieskorn spheres we consider are quite complicated and intractable even with the help of computer programs.
-On the other hand, monotone subroots are sufficient to determine the corresponding connected Heegaard Floer homology and they have relatively simple descriptions in terms of packed sequences that we introduced in Section~\ref{packed}.
+On the other hand, monotone subroots are sufficient to determine the corresponding connected Heegaard Floer homology and they have relatively simple descriptions in terms of \emph{packed sequences} that we introduced in Section~\ref{packed}.
 By the work of N\'emethi \cite{Nem05}, Dai \cite{D18}, and Dai and Manolescu \cite{DM17}, the graded roots are characterized by Laufer sequences and monotone subroots can be parametrized by using $d$- and $\bar{\mu}$-invariants.
 Moreover, the $\bar{\mu}$-invariant can be read off from a graded root and the $d$-invariant also lies on the graded root.

 In this work, we relate Laufer sequences with $d$-invariants in terms of the Ozsv\'ath-Szab\'o algorithm, see Proposition~\ref{laufergood}.
 Therefore, we are able to compute the minimal graded subroot of the whole graded root including the monotone subroot for infinite families of plumbings, for a comparison see Remark~\ref{comparison}.